 clips are distributed around the site in their context-specific

-Click on the film title in the column at center right to
+Click on the film title in the column at center left to

 menu will grow as more clips are found, prepared and offered

 on the site.
 Most of the films are black & white and silent.
 Those with sound are adjustable for sound level in the menu bar under the film viewer.
 Please use your cursor